vatesfr/xen-orchestra/docs/advanced.md

 ## Cloud init

-Cloud-init is a program "that handles the early initialization of a cloud instance"[^n].
+Cloud-init is a program "that handles the early initialization of a cloud instance".
 In other words, you can, on a "cloud-init"-ready template VM, pass a lot of data at first boot:

 - setting the hostname
 - add ssh keys